Why Founders Should Consider the Importance and Impact of Limited Partners

 Katie Riester

-Including more communities in venture stimulates growth on all sides of the table.
+“Including LPs as strategic partners stimulates growth on all sides of the table.”

 Katie is a Managing Director and GP of Fund of Funds Investing at Felicis.
 Katie leads Investor Relations for the firm and has been part of the LP community since 2002.
 She was one of Felicis' first investors through her role at SVB Capital, and brings more than 20 years of venture fund investment experience to her role.
 She started her career at Cambridge Associates, helping a wide range of institutional clients build and evaluate their private equity programs.
 Katie earned her BA in Economics at Colby College and her MBA at Wharton.
 She is a member of several organizations supporting women in private equity and is on the Executive Committee and Board of Safe & Sound, an organization working to prevent child abuse and reduce its devastating impact.
-Katie has been featured in the WSJ and Nasdaq.

 I grew up in a family of six, and as an adult, I’ve volunteered nearly 1,000 hours on a crisis phone line.
 I know how important it is for people to be valued and heard as well as how the pie can get bigger for everyone as more people come together to work on a solution.
 When I started my career at Cambridge Associates, I got to help many non-profits and worthy organizations access investment opportunities they would have never had before.
-That felt important, so I’ve pulled that thread through SVB and Felicis as much as possible.
+That felt important, so I’ve pulled that thread through Pinegrove and Felicis as much as possible.
 Our great LPs have contributed to some of Felicis’ portfolio company successes.

 As an LP, one is always curious about the conversations and priorities within a GP/Firm.
 I was amazed at how deeply Felicis cared about each decision.
 This team is so considerate about bringing the right perspectives into the room.
-When I joined, I wanted to elevate Felicis’ already very successful platform by building an incredibly diverse LP base that could not only bring in many different perspectives but also contribute to making the pie bigger for everyone.
+When I joined, I wanted to elevate Felicis’ already very successful platform by building an incredibly strategic LP base that could not only bring in many different perspectives but also contribute to making the pie bigger for everyone.
 We also aim for transparency.
 At Felicis, we keep things simple so everyone can focus on the most significant value-adding parts of their job.

 I want them to find work they enjoy and people they appreciate working with, and I encourage them to discover how to make their work bigger and more meaningful.
 I also try to build up their resiliency and make sure they know that while growth doesn’t always feel good in the moment, it is worth it.